 Vet tech anesthetists typically assist veterinary anesthesiologists and veterinarians in performing surgeries on animals.
-There is a difference in credentials and responsibilities between vet tech anesthetists and veterinary anesthesiologists.
-Vet anesthesiologists typically graduate from veterinary school with specialized education in anesthesia, according to the American College of Veterinary Anesthesia and Analgesia (ACVAA).
+There is a difference in credentials and responsibilities between vet tech anesthetists and vet anesthesiologists.
+According to the American College of Veterinary Anesthesia and Analgesia (ACVAA), the latter generally has more advanced knowledge.
+Vet anesthesiologists generally have completed veterinary school with specialized education in anesthesia.
 They may even have achieved certification through the multi-year dedicated residency with the ACVAA, the only recognized North American credential for individual expertise in this area.
-By contrast, vet tech anesthetists may become certified for practice in a shorter period of time with an accelerated training program, but generally require supervision in order to perform anesthesia.
+By contrast, vet tech anesthetists may become certified for practice in a shorter period with an accelerated training program, but generally need supervision to perform anesthesia.

-The Bureau of Labor Statistics (BLS 2014) reports that the job outlook for veterinary technicians and technologists will be bright in coming years.
-The BLS estimates that openings for these animal-care specialists in the U.S. will swell 30% between 2012 and 2022, almost triple the 11% growth projected for all occupations.
+The Bureau of Labor Statistics (BLS 2021) reports that the job outlook for veterinary technicians and technologists will be bright in the coming years.
+The BLS estimates that openings for these animal-care specialists in the U.S. will swell 15 percent between 2020 and 2030, faster than the 8 percent growth projected for all occupations.

 Steps to Becoming a Vet Tech Anesthetist